anvil-verifier/anvil/README.md

 **Step 2: run the workload**

-From now we suggest you use `tmux` as the command can take hours.
+We suggest you use `tmux` when running on remote machines as the command can take hours.
 ```bash
 cd ~/workdir/acto/
 bash anvil-ae-one-controller.sh 0.05
 ```
 It takes ~1.5 hours to finish on CloudLab c6420.
+Note that if you chose to manually set up the environment, you need to replace `~/workdir/acto/` with the path to the cloned `acto` repo on your machine instead.

 **Step 3: check the performance result**
 ```bash